 - Staff monitoring around-the-clock.
 Patients are monitored 24/7 by trained, understanding medical and mental health professionals who are experienced in the needs of those who are detoxing from substances.

 - Medical interventions.
 When needed, some patients are provided medications to help decrease the negative withdrawal symptoms they might be suffering from.
-These medications are heavily supervised, and are only provided by certified medical professionals.
+These medications are heavily supervised, and are only provided by certified medical professionals at our stimulant detox center.

 Long-Term Benefits of Detox for Stimulant Addiction